HL7/cds-hooks-hl7-site/README.md

 ## Publishing

 This repository supports the publication and management of the HL7 CDS Hooks site, sourced from the content in the cds-hooks community site.
-The retrieve-canonical-content script copies the latest content from the cds-hooks community repository to this repository for publication.

 ## Adding Release or Ballot Content